bespoyasov/refactor-like-a-superhero/manuscript-en/12-error-handling.md

 }
 ```

-If there was an error, the `value` field will be empty when unpacking.
-This means that it won't be possible to pass the data to the next function.
+If there is an error, the `value` field will be empty when unpacking.
+That way, passing the data to the next function won't be possible.
 So further work is possible _only_ if there are no errors or if they are handled.
-This way the container signature forces us to remember potential errors and handle them:
+This way, the container signature forces us to remember potential errors and handle them:

 ```ts
 async function getUser(id) {